cloud-gov/cg-site/_docs/services/app-autoscaler.md

 }
 ```

 When naming a custom metric, only alphabet letters, numbers and "_" are allowed.
-The maximum length of the metric name is limited up to 100 characters.
+A metric name is limited to 100 characters.

 ### Configuring Application Security Groups